Springe direkt zu Inhalt

 >> Modules of the Master’s Programm Biodiversity, Evolution, Ecology (in German)

 The standard curriculum plan is of particular significance in Biology.
 Each module in Biology offers a limited number of places for its courses, which are allocated every semester according to a specific procedure.
-According to the regulations of the Office of Academic Affairs, these courses must be assigned based on the standard curriculum plan.
+According to legal regulations, the Office of Academic Affairs must assign these courses on the basis of the standard curriculum.
 Those who deviate from the standard curriculum plan may encounter issues, such as difficulties in securing places for lab courses.

 Students who are unable to adhere to the standard curriculum plan are encouraged to seek guidance from the counseling service at the Office of Academic Affairs at their earliest convenience.